ybalkind/yonibalkind.com/_posts/2020-06-18-Government-income-share-agreements.-A-unique-proposal-for-fixing-public-education.md

 However, one of the ideas proposed by Palacios is a bit different, in that the student does not have to pay back anything at all.
 Instead, the financier is paid back by government directly from the tax revenue collected from that student down the line.
 This particular model covers only a few pages of the book, but it's an idea I keep coming back to.
 It is elegant, maybe a bit radical, and it seems to have completely fallen through the cracks of history.
 I cannot find any discussion or reference to this model outside of the book (if anyone has seen this idea elsewhere please correct me on this point).
 I feel it deserves to see the light of day, hence this post.

-## Government-backed Income Share Agreements
+## Government Income Share Agreements

 The basic idea:
 :   Government invites private investors to finance the education of tertiary learners.
 In exchange, government commits to repaying the investor a pre-agreed share of the future tax revenue which it (government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax). [^1]

-Every student funded gives rise to a Government-backed Income Share Agreement (or "GISA") [^2] between the financier and government.
+Every student funded gives rise to a Government Income Share Agreement (or "GISA") [^2] between the financier and government.

 Let's explore some of the details: